nitishdayal/JavaScript30/readme.md

   refer back to.
 Orrr you're in a library and don't have headphones.
 Who knows!
 If you want some documentation to go along with those sweet Wes Bos vids, here you go.

-**DISCLAIMER:** My approach to some of the challenges vary from the provided answers (found in the files that end with `-FINISHED` on the main repo).
+**DISCLAIMER:** My approach to some of the challenges will vary from the provided answers (found in the files that end with `-FINISHED` on the main repo).
 Some of the tweaks are just to include various 'best practices' and some have huge chunks of differences.
-I try to provide thorough explanations when I do sway from the path and explain why I chose to do so, but I want to make it clear that some of these guides don't go hand-in-hand with the videos.
+I try to provide thorough explanations when I do stray from the path and explain why I chose to do so, but I want to make it clear that some of these guides don't go hand-in-hand with the videos.

 ## About